sandeepdeshmukh/sandeepdeshmukh.github.io/register.md

 | Regular                |  Rs.
 25,000/-   | Till 20th April 2017 |
 | Early Bird             |  Rs.
 20,000/-   | Till 15th April 2017 |

 A group discount of Rs.
-2000 is availale for each participant for a group of three or more participants.
+2000 is availale to each participant for a group of three or more participants.

 ## Money Back Guarantee
 If the participant is not happy with the training, we offer 100% money back guarantee.